 Talent absorbing remaining fluid with a paper towel.

 Add 100 microliters of glucose-free DMEM (Di-M-E-M) per well [1] and incubate for 40 minutes.
 Adjust the incubation time depending on cell type, stimuli, and desired level of fasting [2].
+(3 columns on the 96-well plate, were plated, and this should be carried out for all columns for a total of two plates)

 Talent adding glucose-free DMEM to each well.